SAP-archive/Fiori-for-iOS-Roadshow-2019/README.md

 - [App Generation Guide](AppGenerationGuide.md)
 - [How to generate an app with the SAP Cloud Platform for iOS Assistant](ChangeAppUI&ODataQueryReference.md)

-The [OData Query Reference Guide](ODataQueryReferenceGuide.md) will provide helpful examples on how to construct backend queries inside your app code.
+The [OData Query Examples](https://github.com/SAP-samples/Fiori-for-iOS-Roadshow-2019/blob/master/ChangeAppUI%26ODataQueryReference.md#queries) will provide helpful examples on how to construct backend queries inside your app code.
 Those samples are tailored to fit the Travel Expense backend.

 ### Feedback